zhenggongehao/zhenggongehao.github.io/index.md

 - **[May, 2025]** I was officially admitted to Yale University as a visiting Ph.D. student, contact zheng.gong.zg254@yale.edu
 - **[Feb., 2025]** My paper on electron-light-random media interactions was [published on PNAS](https://www.pnas.org/doi/10.1073/pnas.2413336122)
 - **[April, 2024]** I gave an oral talk on [PIERS, 2024 Chengdu](https://chengdu2024.piers.org/session.html?sid=S113)
-- **[Oct., 2023]** A high-power millimeter-wave source driven by keV free electrons has been assembled at Haining campus, ZJU.
+- **[Oct., 2023]** A high-power millimeter-wave source driven by keV free electrons was assembled at Haining campus, ZJU.
 [Project supervised by Prof. Lin, conducted by Jialin, Ruoxi, and Zheng.]
-- **[Aug., 2023]** My paper on interfacial Cherenkov radiation from ultralow-energy electrons is [published on PNAS](https://www.pnas.org/doi/10.1073/pnas.2306601120)
+- **[Aug., 2023]** My paper on interfacial Cherenkov radiation from ultralow-energy electrons was [published on PNAS](https://www.pnas.org/doi/10.1073/pnas.2306601120)
 - **[Spring, 2023]** I served as a Teaching Assistant for the electromagnetic wave theory class for sophomore students
 - **[Jan., 2022]** I joined _Maxwell Running Group_ orginized by Prof. Xiao Lin